ugr-sail/sinergym/docs/compilation/main/_sources/pages/rewards.rst.txt

    hour of the simulation is in working hours (by default, from 9 AM to 7 PM) both comfort and energy consumption weights equally, but outside those hours only energy is considered.

+- ``NormalizedLinearReward`` is the same function than ``LinearReward``, but it does not use the :math:`\lambda_P` and :math:`\lambda_T` to equilibrate the value magnitudes in reward components.
+Instead, it applies a normalization using the maximum energy consumption and comfort out of range values.
+This reward function is adaptive, since these maximum values are updated along the process.
+It is possible to specify the initial maximum values, by default they are 0.

+  .. warning:: This reward function is not very precise at the beginning of the simulation, be careful with that.

 The reward functions have a series of **parameters** in their constructor whose values may depend on the building we are using or other characteristics.
 For example, the